web-infra-dev/modern.js/packages/builder/builder-doc/en/config/performance/chunkSplit.md

 ### chunkSplit.override

-When `performance.chunkSplit.strategy` is `split-by-experience`, `split-by-module`, `split-by-size` or `single-vendor`, you can specify the custom Webpack chunk splitting config via `performance.chunkSplit.override`.
-This config will be merged with the Webpack splitChunks config (the `cacheGroups` config will also be merged).
+When `performance.chunkSplit.strategy` is `split-by-experience`, `split-by-module`, `split-by-size` or `single-vendor`, you can specify the custom webpack chunk splitting config via `performance.chunkSplit.override`.
+This config will be merged with the webpack splitChunks config (the `cacheGroups` config will also be merged).
 For example:

 ```js
 export default {